prajnan93/image-inpainting/README.md

     $ conda activate inpaint
     $ python setup.py develop

-4. Please note this repo is not accepting any constributions.
+4. Please note this repo is not accepting any contributions.

 ___